sipink/MotionVectorization/replit.md

 # Overview

 This project implements motion vectorization for editing motion graphics videos through a program transformation approach using cutting-edge 2024-2025 AI technologies.
-The system extracts and analyzes motion patterns from video content, converts them into parametric representations, and enables editing through motion vector manipulation.
-The pipeline includes video preprocessing, advanced segmentation using SAM2.1, point tracking using CoTracker3, optical flow computation using FlowSeek, motion optimization, and SVG generation for output.
+The system extracts and analyzes motion patterns from video content, converts them into parametric representations, and generates editable SVG animations that exactly match the original video.
+The pipeline includes video preprocessing, advanced segmentation using SAM2.1, point tracking using CoTracker3, optical flow computation using FlowSeek, motion optimization, and comprehensive SVG generation for output.

 # User Preferences